- Working with Vendors

 - Update accessibility language if standards have changed.

 After you receive the completed VPAT, review it to make a preliminary assessment of product conformance.
 The VPAT should be used in conjunction with hands-on product testing or a product demo.
 A strong VPAT should include:

 - Report date—best case is to be less than one year old with no major releases after the report was created

 - Evaluation methodology, including testing tools and assistive technology used

 - A single product, not multiple products

-- Creation by a third-party vendor (preferred) unless it’s from a large software company
+- Creation by a third-party vendor (preferred)

 The Conformance Level column should include proper terminology, such as: Supports, Partially Supports, Does Not Support, N/A (Note: Not Evaluated should be used for Level AAA only).
 Passes, Fails, Conformant, Compliant, Meets, Doesn’t Meet, etc. are examples of incorrect terminology.
 A variety of conformance levels should also be included.
 A VPAT with Supports in all columns would be something to discuss with the vendor because it would be unusual for there to be no exceptions.
 There should be very few instances of N/A.